BAPTISMS, CONFIRMATIONS, WEDDINGS, FUNERALS

 re-affirm their faith because they have returned to Church after a long absence, have had a spiritual awakening as a result of a personal experience, or are deepening their commitment to Jesus in the Church through an elected leadership position, a new ministry, etc.

 Preparation involves a four-week education program held in February and March.

 In the face of death, Christians re-affirm our faith that our God has conquered death forever in Jesus.

 That is why in Christian burial we celebrate the beginning of our full life in God.

-Families and friends are encouraged to gather in the Church for a Christian burial.
+Families and friends are encouraged to gather in the Church for a funeral.
 The Church is the place we received our second birth at baptism, and so it is particularly appropriate to celebrate our new life in death before the baptismal font.
-The Church is also the place where heaven and earth touch every week, when we gather around table to eat the “bread of heaven” and drink the “cup of salvation”.
+The Church is also the place where heaven and earth touch every week, when we gather around the table to eat the “bread of heaven” and drink the “cup of salvation”.
 It is before the altar that we are reminded of the heavenly banquet where God will dry all tears forever.